Knowledge of different languages

 An intercultural mediator provides good mediation in various situations

 When mutual tensions threaten to run high, for example in the workplace, a mediator specialising in intercultural mediation can help prevent the situation from escalating.
 Escalation can manifest itself in an employment situation, for example, through long-term sick leave or dismissal.
-The intercultural mediator helps to find a solution through mediation for differences, such as cultural differences, to which all parties can relate.
+The intercultural mediator helps find a solution through mediation in the case of differences, such as cultural differences, and can provide a advice in diversity policy to which all parties agree.

 What does a mediator specialising in intercultural mediation do?